-Your Online Driving Test expert, helping you pass your driving tests first time.
+Your Online Driving Test expert, helping you pass your driving tests the first time.

 Learning to drive, when should I learn now or later?

-As an DVSA ADI I am often asked by parents and potential learners (17-18 year olds) whether they are best to learn to drive now or should they wait until they are older, often when they have returned from college or university.
+As a DVSA ADI, I am often asked by parents and potential learners (17-18-year-olds) whether they are best to learn to drive now or should they wait until they are older, often when they have returned from college or university.

 There are numerous questions for the potential learner to consider before deciding what is best for them, learn now or later?

 (1) Does the potential learner need their driving licence now.
 Or can the learner wait to learn to drive until they actually need their driving licence?

 (2) The costs involved in learning to drive and whether or not these can be afforded at the moment?